karengut97/Pewlett-Hackard_Analysis/README.md

 # Pewlett-Hackard_Analysis

 ## Overview
-As Pewlett-Packard prepares for their future, the reality of retirements is becoming a significant concern.
-An analysis needs to be done to determine the the business impacts of employees retiring.
+As Pewlett-Hackard prepares for their future, the reality of retirements is becoming a significant concern.
+An analysis needs to be done to determine the business impacts of employees retiring.

 * Identify the departments at the highest risk.
 * Determine how many employees are retirement eligible.